Davide-sd/sympy-plot-backends/doc/source/index.rst

 types of plots, such as line plots, surface plots, parametric plots, vector plots, complex plots, geometric plots.

-It also provide an interactive plotting function, ``iplot``, which automatically generates widgets (sliders, buttons, ...) starting from symbolic expressions.
+Most of the plotting functions can also automatically generates widgets (sliders, buttons, ...) starting from symbolic expressions.
 It allows to better understand the influence of each parameters in a particular expression, without the knowledge of complicated widget libraries.

 .. image:: _static/iplot_bokeh.png
   :width: 220